yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-arrays-intro/index.md

 ## Warm Up

-In a repl, declare a variable for every scholar in the room.
+In a repl, declare a variable for every scholar in the zoom.
 The variable names should be something like `scholar1`, `scholar2`, etc. and the values should be strings of their first names.
+Be ready to share your code!

 ## Collections